0xAX/linux-insides/Booting/linux-bootstrap-6.md

 If this option is specified in the kernel command line, the function does nothing, and the kernel is decompressed at the fixed address.
 In this chapter, however, we focus on the case where this option is not provided, as that is the main topic under discussion.
 If the `nokaslr` option is not present, the function proceeds to find a random location in memory to decompress the kernel.

 The very first step is to set a mark in the boot parameters that ASLR is enabled.
-This is done by setting a specific flag in the kernel’s boot header:
+This is done by setting a specific flag in the kernel's boot header:

 <!-- https://raw.githubusercontent.com/torvalds/linux/refs/heads/master/arch/x86/boot/compressed/kaslr.c#L875-L875 -->
 ```C